Clara Lionel Foundation: Education

 In September 2016, the Clara Lionel Foundation partnered with Global Partnership for Education and Global Citizen on a multi-year initiative to support education across the world.
 Through this push, Rihanna hoped to advocate for more than a quarter of a billion children who are not currently in school as well as about 330 million students who aren't learning in the schools they're in.
 As GPE's new Global Ambassador, Rihanna aimed to reach more than 60 developing countries, prioritizing those with the most need, including children in conflict and crisis areas.

-In early May 2016, Rihanna announced a scholarship program through the Clara Lionel Foundation, that will award students attending college in the United States.
-The scholarship is need-based, with scholarships ranging from $5,000 to $50,000 and may be renewed for up to three more years or until they earn their bachelor's degree.
-The only requirements for eligibility were that applicants have been accepted into a bachelor's degree program at an accredited four-year U.S. college or university for the 2016-17 year and that they are residents of either Barbados, Brazil, Cuba, Haiti, Guyana, Jamaica, or the U.S. Speaking to USA Today College Rihanna stated, "To be able to give the gift of an education is actually an honor, higher education will help provide perspective, opportunities and learning to a group of kids who really deserve it.
-I am thrilled to be able to do this."
+In May 2016, Rihanna announced a scholarship program through the Clara Lionel Foundation, that will award students attending college in the United States.
+The scholarship is need-based, ranging from $5,000 to $50,000, and may be renewed for up to three more years or until they earn their bachelor's degree.
+The only requirements for eligibility were that applicants have been accepted into a bachelor's degree program at an accredited four-year U.S. college or university for the 2016-17 year and that they are residents of either Barbados, Brazil, Cuba, Haiti, Guyana, Jamaica, or the U.S.

 In January 2017, Rihanna visited Malawi with her foundation where she met with educators, government officials and students.
 Eight months later in August, Rihanna announced a partnership with bike-share platform ofo to fund scholarships for girls in Malawi through the foundation's Global Scholarship Program, as well as donate bikes to those students to relieve transportation challenges in getting to class.
 The first batch of ofo bikes had already been put into use in Malawi, starting the five-year partnership.